 Freehold buildings are depreciated over their expected useful economic life to the College of 50 years.
-The College has a policy of depreciating major adaptations to buildings over the period of their useful economic life of 20 years.
+The College has a policy of depreciating major adaptations to buildings over the period of their useful economic life, rooves are depreciated over 25 years and adaptations, including fire escape over 10 years.